folashayoodumosu-cloud/folashayoodumosu-cloud.github.io/README.md

 *(Replace `your-username` with your actual GitHub username.)*

 ### 3. Customize Your Portfolio
-Open the `index.html` file and begin personalizing it.
+Open the `index.html` file and begin personalising it.
 The file contains helpful `<!--💡UPDATE: ... -->` comments to guide you on where to change:
 - Your name and title
 - Social media links
 - The "About Me" section